 Energy suppliers work closely with Government and stakeholders to offer consumers opportunities to be more energy efficient.

-We have published an in depth guide with a typical Local Authority path to Energy Efficiency projects.
+We have published an in-depth guide with a typical Local Authority path to energy efficiency projects.
 Energy efficiency measures can help lower energy bills for customers and keep them warm in winter.
-Local Authorities are important partners for energy suppliers in delivering measures to consumers, helping them to cut their energy use and energy bills.
+Local Authorities are important partners for energy suppliers in delivering measures to consumers, helping them cut their energy use and energy bills.
 This paper has been designed as a tool to help Local Authorities interested in setting up domestic energy efficiency projects within their communities but have not yet built relationships with suppliers.
 Read the Local Authority path to energy efficiency projects – October 2013 (PDF 300KB).